Noesis/UnrealPlugin/README.md

 # NoesisGUI Unreal Engine 4.26 Plugin

+This repository contains the source code for the [NoesisGUI](https://www.noesisengine.com/) Unreal integration.

 > This is just a short guide on how to install and build the plugin from the source code on this repository.
 For your convenience, you can download a ready to use version of the plugin directly from [our website](https://www.noesisengine.com/developers/downloads.php).
 If you do so, you can skip the installation instructions and jump directly to our [First steps with NoesisGUI and Unreal](https://www.noesisengine.com/docs/Gui.Core.UnrealTutorial.html).

-If you encounter any issues, please report them on our [Bugtracker](https://www.noesisengine.com/bugs/)
+Please, use our [forums](https://forums.noesisengine.com) and [tracker](https://bugs.noesisengine.com) to submit bugs and feature requests.

 ### Prerequisites